Wedding Etiquette: Everything You Need To Know

 • Wedding transportation

-Propose…to your bridal party
+3. Propose…to your bridal party

-After your engagement, it’s easy to jump the phone and gush to a good friend.
+After your engagement, it’s easy to jump on the phone and gush to a good friend.
 You might let it slip that you’d like them to be your best man or maid of honor.

 Our advice?
 Hold back just a bit longer.
 When you’re planning your budget and guest list, you might have a different bridal party than you originally thought.
 Take a month or so to decide on your bridal party, so you don't make any empty promises.